osamaemumba/Azure-Button-Deployment/Govt-Of-British-Columbia/README.md

 ## Storage Account

 #### Prerequisites:
-1. Resource group(s) for deployment of storage account.
+1. Resource group for deployment of storage account.

 #### To be provided:
 1. Resource Group